ricardobcl/Dotted-Version-Vectors/README.md

 ## Why not Version Vectors (Vector Clocks)?

 First, [Version Vectors are not Vector Clocks][blog VV are not VC].
 We are targeting Version Vectors (VV) in this case.
 Specifically, VV are not suited to support conflicting values.
-When using VV, we couple a value to a VV, and if we try to reconcile two values using their VV, sometimes we have conflicts and want to keep both values.
+When using VV, we map a value to a VV, and if we try to reconcile two values using their VV, sometimes we have conflicts and want to keep both values.
 In this situation, want to do with their VV?
 We have a couple of options: (#1) keep both values and both VV; (#2) keep both values and merge their VV.
-Let's analyze each option with an example with one server, one client (or multiple, since it does does not matter in this case) reading and writing to a single key-value.
+Let's analyze each option with an example with one server and two clients reading and writing to a single key.

 #### Approach #1 - **Keep both**: